Ara Topouzian: Non-profit organizations

 In 2013, Topouzian left the City of Novi as their economic development director and was appointed CEO of the Troy Chamber of Commerce.

-In 2017, Topouzian was appointed by State of Michigan Governor Rick Snyder to Michigan Council of Arts and Cultural Affairs.
+In 2017, Topouzian was appointed by Michigan Governor Rick Snyder to the Michigan Council of Arts and Cultural Affairs.

+In 2026, Topouzian serves on the Board of Directors of the Cultural Advocacy Network.

 Awards

-In 2013, Topouzian received the Mike Conboy Professional Development Award for outstanding contribution to Michigan Economic Developers Association.
+In 2013, Topouzian received the Mike Conboy Professional Development Award for outstanding contribution to the Michigan Economic Developers Association.

 In 2015, Topouzian received the 2015 Overall Winner Diversity Business Leader Award from Corp! magazine for recognition of outstanding leadership in diversity and multiculturalism in the State of Michigan.